 - Valid I-20.
 A new I-20 or page 3 of your I-20 which has been signed by one of the advisors in the International Students Office within the last year.

 - Documentation of Financial Support (award letters, letters from departments, bank letters, etc.)

-Please be aware that since the passage of the Immigration Act of 1996 it has become extremely hard to
+Please be advised that entry into the US is at the sole discretion of the US Border and Customs Protection (USBCP) Immigration Officer at the US border.
+Also, please be aware that since the passage of the Immigration Act of 1996 it has become extremely hard to

 receive a new US visa in a third country.

 - Students who have changed their visa type while in the US, if you decide to travel outside of the US after